Sivasankari1823/Customer-Segmentation-Dashboard/README.md

 •	🧭 **Lakshadweep Island** has the highest sales at **6M+**.

 •	📅 Customer acquisition shows consistent upward trend since **2020**.

+# 🧾 Final Conclusion

+This Power BI dashboard demonstrates a strong understanding of data visualization, business KPIs, and customer behavior analysis.
+It provides actionable insights for decision-makers to improve customer targeting, boost sales, and drive engagement.